Grammar and mechanics

 Date

-When possible, use the month’s full name, for example, October.
-If there are space constraints, use 3-letter abbreviations, for example, Oct.
-Don’t write dates numerically, for example, 07-02-14.
+When possible, use the month’s full name.
+If there are space constraints, use 3-letter abbreviations.
+Don’t write dates with numerals only.

 Don’t use ordinal indicators, which are words representing position or rank in a sequential order (1st, 2nd, 3rd, and so on).